permutationlock/aven.h/README.md

 ## Minimizing namespace polution

-All identifiers for functions, variables, and macros will be in snake case and begin with a prefix for the corresponding header path.
+All identifiers for functions, variables, and macros will be in snake case and begin with a prefix for the corresponding header path, except for those defined in `aven.h`.
 E.g. the allocate function defined in `aven/arena.h` is `aven_arena_alloc`.

 When built as a separate static library using the build system (see below),